paulo-techie/restaurant/README.md

 Clone or download https://github.com/paulo-techie/restaurant files to your working folder

-Open index.html on the restaurant directory/folder using your preferred browser.
+Open index.html in the restaurant 'dist' directory/folder using your preferred browser.

 ## Author